How does Whole Foods’ new palm reader payment system work?

 - Wyoming

-Additional locations and states are slated to receive the tech option in the coming months, per the release.
+Additional locations and states are slated to receive the tech option in the coming months, according to the company.

 More information about the technology, and third-party companies that also accept Amazon One payment, is available online.